From stuck to insight: how to use Organisational Constellations to unlock patterns and build empathy in your team

 In this way, you systematically build the ‘constellation’.

-It could include more conceptual elements like resources, limitations, systems, goals or the future.
+You can also include more conceptual elements like resources, limitations, systems, goals or the future.

 Keep going until everyone in the circle has been assigned a role, or until the situation has been fully mapped out.